microsoft/FluidFramework/docs/content/docs/advanced/dds-anatomy.md

 ## Data serialization format (op)

 Frequently, ops will need to carry a data payload.
 For example, when performing a "set" on a SharedMap, the new key:value pair needs to be communicated to other clients.
-As a result, DDSs will have some serialization format for op data payloads that can be reconstituted on the receiving end.
+As a result, DDSes will have some serialization format for op data payloads that can be reconstituted on the receiving end.

 ## Data serialization format (summary operations)

-In addition to serializing for ops, DDSs should be able to serialize their entire contents into a format that can be used to reconstruct the DDS.
+In addition to serializing for ops, DDSes should be able to serialize their entire contents into a format that can be used to reconstruct the DDS.
 This format is used for summary operations.
 There may be some overlap with the serialization format used in ops, but it isn't strictly necessary.

 ## Reaction to remote changes

-As compared to their non-shared counterparts, DDSs can change state without the developer's awareness as remote ops are received.
+As compared to their non-shared counterparts, DDSes can change state without the developer's awareness as remote ops are received.
 For instance, a standard JS Map will never change values without the local client calling a method on it, but a SharedMap needs to effectively accept calls from other clients.
-To make the local client aware of the update, DDSs must expose a means for the local client to observe and respond to these changes.
+To make the local client aware of the update, DDSes must expose a means for the local client to observe and respond to these changes.
 This probably takes the form of eventing, but could reasonably also take the form of callback functions that integrate into the processing step, etc.